Hirmuolio/Solitude-Jita-market-analyzer/README.md

 Since the script imports orders from our citadel you will need to do some extra steps to get the script working.

 1) Register as developer at https://developers.eveonline.com
-2) Create new application with scope: "esi-markets.structure_markets.v1" and redirect url: "http://localhost/oauth-callback"
+2) Create new application with scope: `esi-markets.structure_markets.v1` and redirect url: `http://localhost/oauth-callback`
 3) Run the script.
 It will ask for client ID and client secret.
 You get them from the application you registered.
 4) Login window will open.
 Log in with a character that can access Gravity Well.
-Once you log in you will be redirected to page "http://localhost/oauth-callback?code=[your code ios here]".
-Copy the [your code ios here] part into the script.
+Once you log in you will be redirected to page `http://localhost/oauth-callback?code=[your code is here]`.
+Copy the [your code is here] part into the tool window when it is asked for.

 The above needs to be done only once.